smartlogic/smartlogic.io/README.md

 - Commit your changes
 - Push to the `main` branch
-- Github Actions will take over and build the jeykll site and make a new commit to `gh-pages`, which is served via Github Pages on [smartlogic.io](http://smartlogic.io)
+- Github Actions will take over and build the jeykll site and make a new commit to `gh-pages`, which is served via a VPS on [smartlogic.io](http://smartlogic.io)

+If nginx needs to be updated, please see the [smartlogic-io-deploy](https://github.com/smartlogic/smartlogic-io-deploy) repo.

 # Checking Links